 14 Feb 2012 20:57

 I once wished that strongman was a more popular sport.
 Well, I am beginning to get what I wished for.
 However, I failed to foresee the unfortunate side-effect of this popularity: Trendy "Strongman fitness" programs thrown together in slapdash fashion for mass consumption.
-Case in point, this news program showing a Strongman circuit program for women.
+Case in point, this news program from NBC Today showing a Strongman circuit program for women.

 While I have no general problem with certain strongman type "exercises" being used in general fitness and strength training, I do have a problem with throwing it all together in a fatigue producing session done break-neck style for people who do not necessarily have any strength training background or strength base.

 We see sledgehammer work (okay, not SG), Atlas stones, Tire flipping, Yoke Walk, Farmer's Walk, rope flipping, etc. So what's the problem here?
 Why is this dangerous?
 I see two major problems.

 The first is that certain strongman events just aren't fit for a general audience.
 Guess which one I am going to pick on here.
 No, I don't mean tire flipping, I mean the Yoke walk.
 The benefit to risk ratio is just too great and for those without a solid background in strength (with the stability that comes with it) I see badly wrenched knees and turned ankles, not to mention face plants.
 There are lots of very good choices that can yield the desired results that aren't so very risky as a huge instability producing Yoke.